vekatze/text-builder/readme.md

 // Appends the text `x` to the builder `b`. define append-text(b: &builder, x: &text): unit

-// Appends int64 to the given builder as a UTF-8 text. define append-int64-UTF8(b: &builder, x: int64): unit
+// Appends int64 to the given builder as UTF-8 text. define append-int64-UTF8(b: &builder, x: int64): unit

 // An int32 variant of `append-int64-UTF8`.